Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 `Persisted` entities often appear on the relation fields of edit models or API submisison models when they represent the creation of a newly related entity.

-## Response models (`XOut`)

-`Out` models are usually those returned by ('coming out of') the API.
-They usually extend or modify the entities upon which they are based, containing additional fields useful for displaying the entity to a user.
-For example they may contain `Tag`s or `Vote`s that are tailored to the viewing user.

-Entities appearing in OutModels are usually a persisted Entity.
-(Unpersisted Entities would be `CreateModel`s.)
-We often also want their fields to be required for display.

-Additional fields on `Out` models are often optional, so that either:

-1. To ease reuse of the `Out` model in different responses which may not include the extra fields, or
-2. To support request parameters that control the addition of extra fields.

 ## Persistence models (`XData`)